-- (1) For the purposes of section 15(1), the listed authorities are-

-- (a) a local authority,

-- (b) Children's Hearings Scotland,

-- (c) the Scottish Children's Reporter Administration,

-- (d) a health board constituted under section 2(1)(a) of the National Health Service (Scotland) Act 1978,

-- (e) a special health board constituted under section 2(1)(b) of the National Health Service (Scotland) Act 1978,
+- (1) For the purposes of section 15(1), the listed authorities are- - (a) a local authority, - (b) Children's Hearings Scotland, - (c) the Scottish Children's Reporter Administration, - (d) a health board constituted under section 2(1)(a) of the National Health Service (Scotland) Act 1978, - (e) a special health board constituted under section 2(1)(b) of the National Health Service (Scotland) Act 1978,

 - (f) Healthcare Improvement Scotland,

 - (g) the Scottish Qualifications Authority,

 - (h) the Skills Development Scotland Co.
 Limited (registered number SC202659),

 - (i) Social Care and Social Work Improvement Scotland,

-- (j) the Scottish Social Services Council,
+- (i) the Scottish Social Services Council,

 - (k) the Scottish Sports Council,

-- (ka) the Scottish Ministers in the exercise of their powers in relation to prisons and prisoners under the Prisons (Scotland) Act 1989,

-- (1) the chief constable of the Police Service of Scotland,

-- (m) the Scottish Police Authority,

-- (n) the Scottish Fire and Rescue Service,

-- (o) the Scottish Legal Aid Board,

-- (oa) the Scottish Courts and Tribunals Service,

-- (p) the Mental Welfare Commission for Scotland,

-- (q) the Scottish Housing Regulator,

-- (r) Bòrd na Gàidhlig,

-- (s) Creative Scotland,

-- (t) an integration joint board to which functions in relation to persons under the age of 18 are delegated in pursuance of an integration scheme prepared under section 1 or 2 of the Public Bodies (Joint Working) (Scotland) Act 2014,

-- (u) ILF Scotland. - (2) The Scottish Ministers may by regulations modify subsection (1) by- - (a) adding a public authority or a description of public authorities as a listed authority (or authorities), - (b) removing a listed authority (or authorities), or - (c) amending an entry for a listed authority (or authorities). - (3) Regulations under subsection (2) are subject to the affirmative procedure. - (4) Before laying a draft of a Scottish statutory instrument containing regulations under subsection (2)(a) or (b) before the Scottish Parliament, the Scottish Ministers must consult- - (a) the public authority concerned or (as the case may be) the public authorities falling within the description of public authorities concerned, and - (b) such other persons as they consider appropriate.
+- (1) the chief constable of the Police Service of Scotland, - (m) the Scottish Police Authority, - (n) the Scottish Fire and Rescue Service, - (o) the Scottish Legal Aid Board, - (p) the Mental Welfare Commission for Scotland, - (q) the Scottish Housing Regulator, - (r) Bòrd na Gàidhlig, - (s) Creative Scotland, - (t) an integration joint board to which functions in relation to persons under the age of 18 are delegated in pursuance of an integration scheme prepared under section 1 or 2 of the Public Bodies (Joint Working) (Scotland) Act 2014, - (u) ILF Scotland. - (2) The Scottish Ministers may by regulations modify subsection (1) by- - (a) adding a public authority or a description of public authorities as a listed authority (or authorities), - (b) removing a listed authority (or authorities), or - (c) amending an entry for a listed authority (or authorities). - (3) Regulations under subsection (2) are subject to the affirmative procedure. - (4) Before laying a draft of a Scottish statutory instrument containing regulations under subsection (2)(a) or (b) before the Scottish Parliament, the Scottish Ministers must consult- - (a) the public authority concerned or (as the case may be) the public authorities falling within the description of public authorities concerned, and - (b) such other persons as they consider appropriate.